raspberrypilearning/charting-champions/en/step_3.md

 --- task ---

 **Test:** Run your code and look at the text it prints out.
-Each entry should be a list of a nation and their medal count.
+Each line should be a list of a nation and their medal count.

 ```
 Entries:  ['Tonga', '1']